Updated on 16 August, 2021

 The maintenance of the LMS

-Apart from the costs needed to implement your LMS, the costs are running due to maintenance and course updates.
+Apart from the costs of LMS implementation, the costs are running due to maintenance and course updates.
 You need to establish how you are going to manage these costs and get the right people to run this division of your company.

 Getting a full-time IT specialist to maintain the software is a must if you have a large company.
 On the other hand, investing in an e-learning specialist to maintain the course itself would save you countless hours and also ensure that the course is up to standard.
 Not everyone is an educational expert and having someone on the team who knows how to analyze results and adjust a program is vital to a successful LMS.